vector-of-bool/bpt/docs/howto/cmake.rst

 :doc:`toolchains </guide/toolchains>`.
 PMM supports specifying a toolchain using the ``TOOLCHAIN`` argument::

-  pmm(BPT DEPENDS fmt@7.0.3 TOOLCHAIN my-toolchain.json5)
+  pmm(BPT DEPENDENCIES fmt@7.0.3 TOOLCHAIN my-toolchain.json5)

 Of course, writing a separate toolchain file just for your dependencies can be tedious.
 For this reason, PMM will write a toolchain file on-the-fly when it